 Adobe Developer App Builder is a serverless extensibility platform for integrating and creating custom experiences to extend Adobe solutions, and it’s now available for Adobe Commerce.
 With App Builder, you can build secure and scalable apps that extend Commerce-native functionality and integrate with third-party solutions.
 As a developer, you can now take advantage of out-of-process extensibility with Adobe Commerce and that in turn provides immediate and long-term benefits.

 App Builder provides a unified third-party extensibility framework for integrating and creating custom applications that extend Adobe Commerce.
-Since this extensibility framework is built on Adobe’s infrastructure, developers can build custom microservices, as well as extend and integrate Adobe Commerce across Adobe solutions and other third-party integrations.
+Since this extensibility framework is built on Adobe’s infrastructure, developers can build custom microservices, and extend and integrate Adobe Commerce across other Adobe solutions and third-party integrations.

 App Builder provides a way for customers to extend Adobe Commerce in various use cases:

-App Builder (previously known as Project Firefly) is a cloud-based solution, which means that it automatically scales.
+Adobe Developer App Builder is a cloud-based solution, which means that it automatically scales.
 This service is also globally distributed to allow the best performance regardless of your geographic location.

-Since Adobe Commerce is not a fully SAAS, the code you develop or install can add complexity and upgrade issues.
-By using out-of-process extensibility, such as App builder, you can provide custom, unique functionality to your Adobe Commerce store without requiring in-process methods.
+Since Adobe Commerce is not a fully SAAS product, the code you develop can add complexity and upgrade issues.
+By using out-of-process extensibility, such as App Builder, you can provide custom, unique functionality to your Adobe Commerce store without requiring in-process methods.